MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Substrings/README.md

 ```

-### right
+### right()

-This function will convert whole hours to days and hours.
+This function returns a substring, starting with the last character on the right.

 #### Example code